DoctorMartins9/CC-SAT-solver/README.md

 ./benchmark S ../utils/benchmarks_formula.txt 10
 ```
 ### Lisp parser
-For benchmarking needs, in utils directory there is a python script called lisp_parser.py that allows to translate the SMT-LIB formulas from lisp language to DNF formulas that are legal input of the SAT solver.
+For benchmarking needs, in utils directory there is a python script called lisp_parser.py that allows you to translate SMT-LIB formulas from lisp language to DNF formulas that are legal input of the SAT solver.

 ### Documentation
 LaTex documentation pre-compiled can be found in doc directory.